 New house completions fell by 1% in the year to December 2016, according to data from the Department of Communities and Local Government, and SME housebuilders have cited securing finance as one of the main obstacles to delivering to new homes.

 According to a report from the National House Building Council Foundation, some 20% of SME builders and developers say that the availability of development finance is their biggest concern, while 18% said it is their second biggest concern.
-The report found that the cost of finance, the availability of finance and unfavorable loan-to-asset ratios were the issues that kept SME builders awake at night.
+The report found that the cost of finance, the availability of finance and unfavourable loan-to-asset ratios were the issues that kept SME builders awake at night.

 Lenders, for their part, find the higher risk of builder default the biggest challenge when providing development finance, with 44% identifying this as a key problem, according to IMLA’s research.
-A lack of builder appetite for traditional models of debt, was identified by 35% of lenders as another key issue, saying that developers had a preference for mezzanine finance.
+A lack of builder appetite for traditional models of debt was identified by 35% of lenders as another key issue, saying that developers had a preference for mezzanine finance.

 IMLA suggests a government-backed guarantee of loans to SME builders as one policy that may provide solutions, given lenders’ concerns around SME-builder default, as well as boosting the availability of loans via the British Business Bank, to provide further lending support to SME builders.